josephtey/AmplifyWorkshop/README.md

    You should see a 'status' section with 'auth' as a new component that you just created.
 Type 'Y' and hit enter to confirm this process.

-**3. Congrats!
+3. Congrats!
 Your authentication service has been created.
-Let's take a look at this in the Amazon Console.**
+Let's take a look at this in the Amazon Console.

    Open the AWS console: https://console.aws.amazon.com/console/home Search up 'Cognito' in the main catalog search bar, and click the first option.